ajhenley/gitbook/whatis_jquery.md

     $j( "div" ).hide();
 });
 ```
-In the code above, the $ will revert back to its meaning in original library.
+In the code above, the $ will retain its meaning in original library.
 You'll still be able to use the full function name jQuery as well as the new alias $j in the rest of your application.
 The new alias can be named anything you'd like: jq, $J, awesomeQuery, etc.

 ####What can You do with jQuery?

 jQuery makes it easy to hide and show a section of your page.
 Wrap that section in a Div tag and use the tag's id attribute to access it.
 Then show/hide that tag and all the code it contains.
 We'll try this now by adding a button to control the toggle and wrapping a contact form around some div tags. jQuery also makes it easy to set content.
 We'll have jQuery

 ####Show and Hide a Section of Your Page

 ####Get or Set Content